AllyTally/gaster-blasters/README.md

 # gaster-blasters
 please, not another sans fight...

+## "THE LIBRARY DOESN'T WORK"

+yes, it does. there's a lot of people who use it. you're just using it wrong. stop blaming my library and just ask for help on the unitale server, thanks.

 ## HI IF YOU USE THIS PLEASE CREDIT ME FOR SOME REASON PEOPLE DONT

 !! if you encounter any issues, my discord is `Ally 🌠#1540` !!